Viking (rocket): Viking into Vanguard

 On 28 July, confident that a satellite could be lofted during the IGY, President Dwight D. Eisenhower's press secretary, James Hagerty, announced that a satellite would officially be among the United States' contributions to the IGY.
 The Soviets responded four days later with their own announcement of a planned IGY satellite launch.

-By 9 September, the Stewart Committee had chosen Vanguard over Orbiter, citing the Navy's impressive planned Minitrack communications technology and network as well as both the civilian nature and the greater growth potential of the Viking/Vanguard rocket.
+By 9 September, over Stewart's objections, the Stewart Committee had chosen Vanguard over Orbiter, citing the Navy's impressive planned Minitrack communications technology and network as well as both the civilian nature and the greater growth potential of the Viking/Vanguard rocket.
 The contract authorizing the construction of two more Viking rockets to continue upper atmospheric research was expanded to include development of the Vanguard rockets.
-The Viking was thus incorporated as the first stage of NRL's three-stage Project Vanguard vehicle which launched the second U.S. satellite in 1958.
+The Viking was thus incorporated as the first stage of NRL's three-stage Project Vanguard vehicle which launched the second US satellite in 1958.
 Vikings 13 and 14, substantially similar to Vikings 8 through 12, were used as suborbital test vehicles (Vanguard TV-0 and Vanguard TV-1) before the first Vanguard vehicle, Vanguard TV-2, became available for test in the fall of 1957.

-Current examples

-The National Air and Space Museum contains a full-size cutaway reconstruction of Viking 12, built from original blueprints and reconstructed from parts recovered from the original rocket.
-The vehicle was donated by the Martin Marietta Corp in 1976 to the Smithsonian.

 Table of flights

-(Vikings 1–12, excepting Viking 4, were flown from White Sands Missile Range, New Mexico.)
+Vikings 1–12, excepting Viking 4, were flown from White Sands Missile Range, New Mexico.
 Vikings 13 and 14 were launched from Cape Canaveral.